zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a group or student
+1. User requests to delete a group or student.
 2. ProfBook removes group or student.

    Use case ends.